00:00:02 The IIA

 Each country may interpret it differently.

-Each country may have their own special requirements or special sauce that they add to it.
+Each country may have their own special requirements or a special sauce that they add to it.

 But at the end of the day, they are all baked off of basic privacy principles.